 - Nitrogen dioxide (NO2) is heavier than air and characterized by an orange to a yellowish-brown color and a smell similar to laundry bleach.

-- The highest levels of NO2 are usually present during the first 24 to 72 hours after the forage is put into the silo, but dangerous levels can persist for up to 3 weeks.
+- The highest levels of NO2 are usually present during the first 24 to 72 hours after the forage is put into the tower silo, but dangerous levels can persist for up to 3 weeks.

 - NO2 gasses are still a risk for other ensiling structures such as bunkers, bags, or piles.
 Never approach silage emitting an orange to yellowish-brown gas: allow the gas to dissipate entirely.

 - Depending on the NO2 concentration, the presence of this gas might be recognized by a burning sensation in the nose, throat, and/or chest.
 Exposure to high concentrations of NO2 can cause respiratory issues or death quickly without allowing time to detect respiratory symptoms.

 - Move into the fresh air at once if you should experience even slight throat irritation or cough around a silage structure.
 See your doctor immediately if you suspect that you have been exposed to NO2.